theouterlimitz/AI-Genre-Tagger/README.md

 2.  **Music Organizer (`music_organizer.py`):**
     * This script loads your pre-trained custom model.
-    * It scans a different, user-specified folder of your personal music (e.g., your main library or a folder of new tracks).
+    * It scans a different, user-specified folder of your personal music.
     * For each track, it first checks for an existing genre tag.
-    * If the genre is missing or unknown, it extracts the audio features, feeds them to your model for a prediction, and writes the predicted genre back into the file's ID3 tags.
+    * If the genre is missing or unknown, it extracts the audio features and feeds them to your model for a prediction.
-    * It compiles all the information into a final `my_music_library_classified.csv` report.
+    * It compiles all the information (including the new predictions) into a final `my_music_library_classified.csv` report.

 ---